|An unknown older skater.|

 Start slow, and ease your way back in.
 I also can’t stress this one enough.
 I frequently hear about people injuring their Achilles and Patella tendons when first starting-up again (tendinitis, tears, Achilles ruptures, etc.) because they go too hard and too fast, before the body has had time to become reconditioned to the demands of skateboarding.
 Take this poor guy for example...

 Be extra careful on ramps: Skate parks, and thus ramps, are now everywhere.
 I have seen countless post on social media that follow this pattern: Person has not skated in a long time.
 Person starts skating again.
 Person starts hitting ramps/transition before they are really comfortable on the board.
 Person ends up with a broken bone in short time.
 Ramps are really, really, really something you need to ease your way back into.
-Make sure you are very comfortable just riding again before you hit the ramps.
+Make sure you are very comfortable just riding around again before you hit the ramps.
 Moreover, when you do start hitting them again, start out on the smaller ones and work your way up.
 Always remember that small ramps can still bite, and bite hard!

 Start your sessions out slow, and end them slow.
 Warming up is critical when you are an older skater.
 Moreover, the time it actually takes to warm-up becomes longer and longer.
 Again, if you go too hard too fast you open doors to injury.
 Listen to what your body is telling you to do/not do.
 A long time ago I developed a specific “warm-up” routine (I have different ones for street/transition).
 Basically it’s a series of tricks that become progressively harder/more physically demanding.
 They are all still very easy, low-impact tricks, but they get the blood flowing, and the muscles/joints loosened up—which is exactly what you want to have happen.
 Injuries often happen at the start and end of a session.
 At the start, they happen because you're not warmed up yet.
 Towards the end, they happen because your muscles are tired and you get sloppy.
 Make sure you have increased situational awareness (of your body) during both of these periods, especially towards the end.
 Additionally, a slow end to a session helps your muscles "cool down" before coming to a complete stop (otherwise you'll stiffen up really quick).
 Ever notice that marathon runners just don't "sit down" as soon as the race is over?
 It's because they are "cooling down" to avoid muscle cramps.
 While it's to a much lesser degree, the same principle holds true with ending your skate session.
 Ease your way into and out of every session.